kpassapk/blog/content/posts/literate2.md

 ```

-This is =jq=, in this example just printing the output.
+This block uses [jq][jq] to pretty print the output.
 Now let's write another
-=jq= block, this time extracting the contents of the =data= entry, which
+`jq` block, this time extracting the contents of the `data` entry, which
-containins the original payload:
+containins the original payload.

 ```
 #+NAME: json-doc